verysillycat/Sunroof/README.md

 Sunroof is a fork of [Vesktop](https://github.com/Vencord/Vesktop).

-You can join our [discord server](https://discord.gg/VasF3Ma4Ab) for commits, changes, chat or even support.

-## Installing

-Find the required installer you need [here](https://github.com/verticalsync/Sunroof/releases/tag/latest).

 **Main features**:
 - Suncord preinstalled
 - Much more lightweight and faster than the official Discord app